-The third edition of HIGH-RISK PATROL piles additional, potentially lifesaving information atop that provided in the first two editions.
+The fourth edition of HIGH-RISK PATROL piles additional, potentially life-saving information atop that provided in the prior editions.
 It recognizes that now more than ever the public has huge and occasionally unrealistic expectations about what you, the law enforcement officer, can do to fix the ills of society.
-But the book also emphasizes that the phrase "everyone goes home" includes you, the peace officer with all of those heavy-duty responsibilities borne on your broad shoulders.
+But the book also emphasizes that the phrase "everyone goes home" includes you, the peace officer with all those heavy-duty responsibilities borne on your broad shoulders.